aaronkjin/mentore/README.md

 # Mentore

 An LLM-integrated mentor-matching platform.
-Find the perfect mentor that you need based on your specific needs, preferences, and criteria.
+Designed to connect individuals with the perfect mentor tailored to their unique needs, preferences, and aspirations.
+Offers personalized mentorship connections that can help propel your personal and professional growth.

 ## Getting Started